-If you're hoping to experience the best games of the last two console generations, be prepared to devote well over 100 hours to a single title.
+If you're hoping to experience the best and hardest games of the last two console generations, be prepared to devote well over 100 hours to a single title.
 The hefty commitment can make some players feel the need to fudge the truth a little bit, as there are only so many hours in a lifetime.

 Even after defeating Alduin, the World Eater, there's still so much to do in The Elder Scrolls V: Skyrim.
 Players can embark on a plethora of side quests, guild missions, and other tasks that will keep them exploring for well over 200 hours.